Macarthur House: Heritage listing

 Macarthur House is an example of an intact house built by noted builder James Houison.
 It is one of the few remaining large Mid Victorian homes remaining in the Parramatta Area which has many historic links with well known local families such as M. Gould and J. Houison, Henry Harvey, the Rev. T.S.
 Forsaith and the King's School NSW.

 Built in 1857 by J. Moreton Gould, it was bought by J. S. Forsaith in 1874 and Reverend P S Waddy in 1910.
-From 1922-66 it was owned by the King's School and renamed in honour of the Reverend George Fairfowl Macarthur, a former King's School headmaster and son of Hannibal H. Macarthur of The Vineyard.
+From 1922 to 1966 it was owned by the King's School and renamed in honour of the Reverend George Fairfowl Macarthur, a former King's School headmaster and son of Hannibal H. Macarthur of The Vineyard.

 Macarthur House was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.